 - Complete at least 60 credit hours, all of which must be transferable academic work exclusive of occupational courses and wellness/fitness courses, unless required in program.
 (15 credits General Education Common Core, 21 or 22 credits General Education requirements, 24 credits General Education electives).
-Note: A.A. degree-seeking students who plan to transfer to a four-year program should be aware that a D grade may not transfer to the institution of their choice. - Achieve a grade point average of at least 2.0 (C) in all college work and at CF. - Complete at least 15 semester hours in residence at CF (minimum 25 percent of semester hours) and attend during the semester that the degree is earned. - To satisfy F.A.C.
+Note: A.A. degreeseeking students who plan to transfer to a four-year program should be aware that a D grade may not transfer to the institution of their choice. - Achieve a grade point average of at least 2.0 (C) in all college work and at CF. - Complete at least 15 semester hours in residence at CF (minimum 25 percent of semester hours) and attend during the semester that the degree is earned. - To satisfy F.A.C.
 Rule 6A-10.30 (the Gordon Rule), complete with a grade of C in designated Gordon Rule classes (noted within Course Descriptions for applicable courses). - 5.
 To satisfy F.A.C.
-Rule 6A-10.30 (the Gordon Rule), complete six semester credit hours of mathematics at the level of MAC 1105 College Algebra, MGF 1106 Liberal Arts Mathematics, STA 2023 Elementary Statistics or higher.
+Rule 6A-10.30 (the Gordon Rule), complete six semester credit hours of mathematics at the level of MAC1105 College Algebra, MGF1106 Liberal Arts Mathematics, STA2023 Elementary Statistics or higher.
 This rule is met when students complete, with a grade of C or better, six or more hours from the courses listed in the mathematics section of the General Education course requirements. - 6.
 Complete 24 credit hours of elective courses, which include the required prerequisites for degree programs at the university.
 See your advisor for pathways for each program of study.
 Elective courses should be determined by the student's area of interest and the requirements of the four-year college to which the student plans to transfer.
 Courses used to satisfy foreign language requirements will count as electives. - 7.
-Effective fall 2014, F. S. s.
-1007.262, requires demonstration of foreign language competency for Associate in Arts degree-seeking students.
+Effective Fall 2014, F. S. s.
+1007.262, requires demonstration of foreign language competency for Associate in Arts degree seeking students.
 Foreign language competency must be demonstrated through the completion of either two sequential courses in high school foreign language or the equivalent at the postsecondary level.
 Students enrolled in foreign language courses at CF must earn a grade of C or better before advancing to the next level.
-Students should consult with an advisor if they wish to satisfy this requirement with a CLEP exam score. - Effective fall 2018, to satisfy F.A.C.
-6A-10.02413, competency in civic literacy is a requirement for all first-time-in-college students receiving an Associate in Arts degree.
-Competency in civic literacy must be demonstrated in one of the following ways: - Successful completion of either POS2041 American National Government or AMH2020 United States History Since 1877, or - Achieving a standard score on one of the following assessments:
+Students should consult with an advisor if they wish to satisfy this requirement with a CLEP exam score. - Effective Fall 2021, to satisfy F.A.C.
+6A-10.02413, competency in civic literacy is a requirement for all firsttime-in-college students receiving an associate degree.
+Competency in civic literacy must be demonstrated in the following ways: - Successful completion of either POS2041 American National Government or AMH2020 United States History Since 1877, and - Achieving a standard score on an approved assessment.
+Current approved assessment options include the following:

-Assessment Standard Score

-AP Government and Politics: United States 3
+Assessment Standard Score AP Government and Politics: United States 3

-AP United States History 4

-CLEP: American Government 50
+AP United States History 4 CLEP: American Government 50

-- 9. Effective fall 2005, competency in the use of computers is a requirement for all degree-seeking students.
-This requirement may be satisfied through one of the following options: - · satisfactory completion of a proficiency examination - satisfactory completion of one of the following industry certifications, within the past five years: Microsoft Word, IC3, Microsoft Excel, Microsoft Access, Microsoft PowerPoint, A+, Network+, Security+ or Server+ - satisfactory completion of an approved college computer course, within the past five years (See below for applicable courses)
+- Effective Fall 2005, competency in the use of computers is a requirement for all degree-seeking students.
+This requirement may be satisfied through one of the following options: - satisfactory completion of a proficiency examination - satisfactory completion of one of the following industry certifications, within the past five years: Microsoft Word, IC3, Microsoft Excel, Microsoft Access, Microsoft PowerPoint, A+, Network+, Security+ or Server+ - satisfactory completion of an approved college computer course, within the past five years (See below for applicable courses)